WOWRainbowUI/RainbowUI-Retail/AddOns/LiteButtonAuras/README.md

 ## Features I can't or won't support, and why

-1. __Weapon Enchants__.
-There's no way to get the name from the enchant ID that I can see.
 1. __Macro @units__.
 There's no simple way to figure out what unit an action will target.
    It can be done with a lot of complex processing, maybe.
 If Blizzard ever added a GetActionUnit() I would do it in a heartbeat so I can have focus interrupt suggesting.